 - Where there is doubt as to the diagnosis then excision biopsy will resolve the question.

 - None is usually required.

-- If there has been significant recent growth then consider excision biopsy to exclude basal cell carcinoma.
+- If there has been significant recent growth of intradermal naevi then consider excision biopsy to exclude basal cell carcinoma.

 - Where a previously non-pigmented lesion develops pigmentation then excision biopsy should be carried out.

 - No treatment is required unless the patient is concerned about the lesion's cosmetic appearance or there are suspicions of an alternative diagnosis.